-^If the actual amount of Payout of IDCW is less than Rs.
-250/- under the HSBC Credit Risk Fund; then such dividend will be compulsorily and automatically re-invested by issuing additional units on the exdividend date at applicable NAV.
+- If such day is a holiday, then the record date shall be the immediately succeeding Business Day. - If the actual amount of Payout of IDCW is less than Rs.
+250/- in case of Weekly Payout of IDCW sub-option under the HSBC Banking and PSU Fund; then such dividend will be compulsorily and automatically re-invested by issuing additional units on the ex-dividend date at applicable NAV.
 The amount of dividend reinvested will be net of applicable taxes.

-HSBC Credit Risk Fund Direct Plan
+HSBC Banking and PSU Fund Direct Plan